drtoothpaste/drtoothpaste/README.md

 Often imitated.
 Never duplicated.

 [WiGLE](https://wigle.net/index) contributor and wardriver (warcyclist) extraordinaire.
 Builder of SBC based mobile wardriving rigs.

-I will test your device in the harshest and most comprehensive manner, contact me for info.
+Send me your wardriving device which I will put through real world field testing.
+You will get my perspective, 2 highest ranked wardriver in the world, as well as honest performance metrics which you will be able to use to refine your device.

 You gonna eat that?